 - 1. No fund-raising or team-purchasing may be done without approval from the AD - 2.
 There will be no team meetings, games, or practices on Sundays. - 3.
-There will be no games, meets, or matches on Wednesdays.

-- 4. All athletes are to take good care of the school's equipment. - 5.
+There will be no games, meets, or matches on Wednesdays. - 4.
+All athletes are to take good care of the school's equipment. - 5.
 Athletes should never be without a coach on or in any of the athletic facilities. - 6.
-Athletes are required to turn in his/her uniform within two weeks of the last game. - 7.
+Athlete is required to turn in his/her uniform within two weeks of the last game. - 7.
 Team awards are left to the discretion of the coach. - 8.
-All letter jackets will be ordered at Archie's sporting goods in Stockbridge.
+ALL LETTER JACKETS WILL BE ORDERED AT ARCHIE'S SPORTING GOODS IN STOCKBRIDGE.